essykings/Exceptions/README.md

 # Handling exceptions in Python
-This tutorial will provide an introduction to python exceptions, types of exceptions and how to raise and handle errors in python.
+This tutorial will provide an introduction to python exceptions, types of exceptions and how to raise and handle exceptions in python.

 ## What is a python exception?
 A python exception is an error that occurs when executing a program, causing the program to stop.